VPLAVPLA/r_repo/README.md

 # r_repo
 Repository for testing my Git/GitHub setup with R-studio

 “This is a line from RStudio"

+"Test another step"